NoobforAl/BusinessActor/README.md

 This Project For WeConnect company! ( interview question )

+- this Not Main branch, this code wried after interview.

 ## How work ?

 At startup, this program first checks in mongodb whether it has data or not.